Anthony Acampora

 Anthony Acampora is a professor emeritus of Electrical and Computer Engineering as well as the founder of the Center for Wireless Communications at the University of California, San Diego.

 Education and career

 Acampora earned a Ph.D. in electrical engineering from Brooklyn Polytechnic Institute in 1973.
 Before joining the University of California, San Diego in 1995, he served as a professor of electrical engineering and as the Director of the Center for Telecommunications Research at Columbia University.
-Acampora is also an Institute of Electrical and Electronics Engineers fellow.
+Acampora is also an Institute of Electrical and Electronics Engineers fellow. for contribution to high capacity digital satellite systems and broadband local communication networks.

 Research

 He is known to be a 'leading expert in telecommunications' and is interested in improving digital infrastructure through investigating challenges like broadband packet networks, network management, and universal wireless access.